kewellcjj/flask-page/pages/markdown-cheatsheet.md

 title: Markdown Cheatsheet
 date: 2019-09-26
-tags: [markdown, test]
+tags: [markdown, cheatsheet]

 This post shows that this site is able to render markdown files almost identically to the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-A few differences are noted, and we show the support of Math expressions in the end.
+A few differences are noted, and we show the support of Math expressions in our following post.

 # Headers
 We force the the base level of header's to be 2 so that ```# H1``` will be rendered as ```<h2></h2>``` and thus has a smaller font than the article title.
+This bootstrap alert message is supported by ```markdown.extension.attr_list```.
+{: .alert .alert-info role='alert' }
 ```
 # H1
 ## H2